How to Export Airtable Bases to Google Sheets (2 Methods)

 2. Import your CSV into Google Sheets

-From there, either create or open the Google Sheet you want to import your data into.
-Click on File then Import.
+From there, either create or open the Google Sheets spreadsheet you want to import your data into.
+Click on File then Import

-Once the Import file menu comes up, click on Upload and choose your CSV file.
+Once the Import file menu comes up, click on Upload and choose your file.

 3. Tailor your import